roscopeco/moxy/README.md

 assertMock(() -> mock.connectDatabase("mydatabase")).wasCalledOnce();
 ```

-I'm sure you get the gist - this asserts that the given method was called,
+I'm sure you get the gist - this uses the [assertMock()](https://roscopeco.github.io/moxy/com/roscopeco/moxy/Moxy.html#assertMock-com.roscopeco.moxy.api.InvocationRunnable-) method to assert that the given method was called,
 with the given arguments, once.
 There are a variety of other assertions
 you can make.
 Here are just a few: